andres-foo/kanjidic2-extractor/README.md

-A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.

 # KanjiDic extractor

 A small script to turn the basic data from KANJIDIC2 (kanjidic2.xml) into a sqlite3 database file with a single table.